 Sorry for the lack of info about the system type, I will get more tommorow.

 That motor uses a Lonworks network for communication.
 It was probably originally set up using LONSpec, but whatever was used, it now needs the new damper motor/module commissioned.
 You probably need to find a local control contractor who deals in Honeywell to commission it for you, or buy the software and spend sometime learning about it.
 If you can find out more about the original setup and/or any computer files for the setup it may help.
-Given the right information , files and remote communications to the site, it may be possible for someone to commission it remotely for you."Profit is not the legitimate purpose of business.
-The legitimate purpose of business is to provide a product or service that people need and do it so well that it's profitable."
+Given the right information , files and remote communications to the site, it may be possible for someone to commission it remotely for you.

 You can get information from on this device on http://customer.honeywell.com